manas-sharma/Python-Reference/README.md

 # Python-Reference
-This contains a python notebook which will keep small notes of the programming syntax used in Python.
+This contains a python notebook for referencing syntax and concepts of Python used in my projects or online coding websites.
 There will be updates made to this notebook periodically.